Project-Bradnails/Bradnails/README.md

 ![](header.png?raw=true)
 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.**
 ### **If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.
-To the gatekeepers: disrespectfully go fuck yourself**
+To the gatekeepers: disrespectfully go fuck yourself.**

 #### Already read all this stuff?
 Skip right to the [Games List](https://github.com/Project-Bradnails/Bradnails1/blob/main/Software/softwarelist.md)